plone/plone.api/src/plone/api/docs/portal.rst

 Localized time
 --------------

-To display a date/time in a user-friendly way, localized to the user's prefered language, use :meth:`api.portal.localized_time`.
+To display the date/time in a user-friendly way, localized to the user's prefered language, use :meth:`api.portal.localized_time`.

 .. code-block:: python